SharpWoW/KillTrack/README.md

 Note that the list will only load 100 entries at a time due to lag issues.
 Loading more than 200 entries will most certainly cause severe lag.

+You can open the list with the command /kt list.

 Kill Timer
 ----------